Yard Waste Management in Massachusetts

 The fall season brings the beautiful colors associated with fall foliage and the onset of yard waste removal associated with fall garden clean up and fallen leaves on the ground.
-The focus of most gardeners and landscapers shifts to yard waste removal and management.
-Yard waste includes leaves, grass, non-woody organic garden waste and brush (landscape trimmings).
+The focus of most gardeners and landscapers shifts to yard waste removal and management at this time.
+Yard waste includes leaves, grass, non-woody organic garden waste, and brush (landscape trimmings).
 Brush includes sticks, twigs, and branches that are less than 4 inches in diameter.
 Yard waste does not include sod, soil, sand, gravel or rocks.

 Regulations for yard waste disposal

 Massachusetts Department of Environmental Protection (Mass DEP) regulations 310 CMR 19.017 ban landfill, transfer, or combustion facilities from accepting yard waste except for recycling or composting.
 The only exception to this ban is for material that is contaminated and not acceptable for recycling or composting.
 For this kind of material, with proper prior notification and approval, the DEP will provide a temporary permit to allow the facility to dispose of the contaminated material provided that the person who contaminated the material takes action to prevent the recurrence of the conditions that caused the contamination.